silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/manage_users/protect-your-app-user-accounts-via-a-business-hub.md

 ---
-description: This article describes how to protect your app user accounts via a business hub with security tasks such as turning on MFA and rotating passwords.
+description: "This article describes how to protect your app user accounts via a business hub with security tasks such as turning on MFA and rotating passwords."
 intercom_id: 9046212
 ---